Welcome To The Divide

 much of our material world as well as those immaterial realms of art.
 So

-many artforms have followed and fallen from the very same arc in which they had:
+many artforms have followed the very same arc in which they had: emerged from

-emerged from other decaying artforms to evolve and redefine themselves alone, risen
+other decaying artforms to redefine themselves, risen to definitive peaks where

-their failing form was increasingly left to fester in standardized stagnation,
+and reduced potency as their failing form festered in standardized stagnation,

-was left to resurrect beyond some necrotic nutrients which another unborn art must
+nothing was left to resurrect beyond some necrotic nutrients that another unborn

-absorb by way of necromantic acts if they are to emerge from them anew…
+art must absorb by necromantic acts to emerge from them anew…

 Forgive me if I appear myopic of mortality or exultant toward death, as